Inchdrewer Castle: Later history

 The castle was purchased by Count Robin Mirrlees in 1962 or 1963.
 Renovation work was possibly undertaken in 1965 by architect Oliver Hill, although his undated drawings may not have been fully implemented.
 After visiting the property in 1966, Nigel Tranter, author and historian, reported that work had begun on the structure but described it as a "ruinous shell of a house".
 Some structural restoration work was undertaken and the castle was slightly repaired, sufficient to have made it "wind and watertight" by 1971.
 But it was then abandoned again, and further deterioration occurred; it had been uninhabitable since 1836, and Mirlees never lived in it.
 Internally, only basic work was undertaken.
 Local residents believed the only time the interior was used during this period was when a ceremony was held to site a plaque commemorating the completion of external work in 1971.

 Historic Scotland designated Inchdrewer Castle a category A listed building in February 1972.
 The poor condition of the property was highlighted in a report expressing concern by the Scottish Civic Trust in 1999.
 Inspections by Aberdeenshire Council officials described it as "showing signs of a lack of maintenance" in February 2008, with all its windows broken.
 Further decline was noted in October 2010, and the castle was said to be "on the cusp of ruination".
 Further deterioration was noted when the castle was visited in December 2012.

 Mirlees died on 23 June 2012.
 Together with the title of "Baron of Inchdrewer" the castle ruins were put up for sale in April 2013, and purchased in November 2013 for about £400,000 by Olga Roh, former Valentino and Versace model and owner of Rohmir.
 Roh had never been to Scotland and had not seen the castle before she bought it, but said she planned to restore it so it could be used for fashion shoots, as a film location, or as a residence.
 Other suggestions were used as a holiday destination for friends or a boutique hotel.
+The restoration was being led by Marc Ellington until his death in 2021.